Forks1-enessmr/hmy-agsv1-fork-enessmr/README.md

 **⚠️ Known Issues:**
 - None :)

+**⚠️ Distro-Spesific Known Issues:**
+- On LFS, theres a drop shadow on image icons for some reason

 **⚠️ Previous Known Issues:**
 - Ags crashes -> can be fixed by downgrading gjs to 1.82.1 (solved now)